andrehgustavo/frameworks-frontend/README.md

 Color Game

 # Developer
-Andre Gustavo C. M. de Barros
+ - Andre Gustavo C. M. de Barros
-Fabricio Enric Smith F. Silva
+ - Fabricio Enric Smith F. Silva
-Paulo César Silva de Araújo

 # Intro
 In this programming project, we coded a game in which you need to press a button that indicates the right color of the word, not what is written.
 You have 5 seconds to press a button, if you choose the right one, you get more 5 seconds.
 The game stops if you do nothing or choose the wrong color.